Spring 2015 Courses

 - Special courses and practica are numbered 5900–5999, 6900–6999, or 7900–7999.

 Certain courses limit enrollment of students who are not degree-seeking students in the department offering the course.
 Students who are interested in enrolling in such courses must get the approval of the department’s student advisor.
-This procedure applies to students from Eugene Lang College The New School for Liberal Arts, Milano The New School for Management and Urban Policy, and The New School for General Studies as well as The New School for Social Research
+This procedure applies to students from Eugene Lang College The New School for Liberal Arts and The New School for Public Engagement as well as The New School for Social Research.

 A list of limited-enrollment courses is available in each department’s student advisor’s office during registration.
 In addition, student advisors in other divisions receive a list of New School for Social Research limited enrollment courses during registration.